FAA BasicMed Exams in Breese IL

 Bring this form with you to the physical.

-Step 2: Call Smith Chiropractic to schedule an appointment!
+Step 2: Call Smith Chiropractic and Occupational Medicine to schedule an appointment!

 Dr. Smith will perform the FAA Medical Exam and complete the FAA form.